This article is part of The Immigrants’ Civil War. Scroll to the bottom for a complete list of articles.

 The Tigers, for their part, were inspired by their leaders.
 Their immediate leader, Major Wheat, was both loved and respected by the Irish Zouaves.
 He would leave the field one of the first Confederate heroes that day.
-His brigade commander, Colonel Evans, was the one man on the field who understood how key his unit was to victory.
+His brigade commander, Colonel Evans, was a man who understood how key this unit was to victory.

 As Union troops marched up Matthews Hill, the Tigers laid down a ferocious fire on them.
 When more Union forces approached, Wheat did the unthinkable with his small command—he led the Tigers in an attack on the much larger Union force!
 When some of his men threw down their rifles in the hand-to-hand combat later and relied instead on their knives and their street fighting skills, the legend of the Tigers was born.
 One soldier in the 2nd Rhode Island called the charge “the most terrible moment of this terrific contest.”10